tomMoulard/htransformation/README.md

 ### RewriteValue Rule

-A RewriteValue Rule will replace the values of the headers identified by a matching regex with the provided value.
+A RewriteValue Rule will replace **all instances** of the matching pattern in the values of the headers identified by a matching regex with the provided value.
+This works for multiple matches within a single header value (e.g., values separated by semicolons).

 It needs 2 arguments

 - `Header`, the header or regex identifying the headers you want to change
-- `Value`, the new value of the headers
+- `Value`, the regex pattern to match in the header value
+- `ValueReplace`, the replacement value (can use capture groups like `$1`)

 ```yaml
 # Example RewriteValueRule